adonias-caetano/boamente-XAI-Trust/README.md

- # Can mental health professionals trust AI-based systems to prevent suicide?
-Effects of educational intervention and explanations on trust
+ # Human factors influencing mental health professionals' trust in an AI-based system for suicide prevention

 <p align="center">
 This repository provides codes of the Boamente prototype, questionnaires regarding the Level of Trust, and quality of explanations provided by LIME.